manxin-c/manxin-c.github.io/aboutme.md

 date: 2024-09-17
 ---

 I am a fourth-year undergraduate in Biotechnology at Inner Mongolia University in China.
-My research interests mainly lie in structural biology, with a focus on histones and nucleosomes. [**Here is my CV**](assets/CV.pdf)
+My research interests mainly lie in structural biology, with a focus on histones and nucleosomes. [**My CV**](assets/CV.pdf)

 ## Research Interests